 - Calm or energise - Distract when upset, e.g. 'I hear thunder, I hear thunder.
 Hark don't you?' - Help through routines, e g 'This is the way we wash our hands, wash our hands, wash our hands.
-This is the way we wash our hands, wash our hands.
+'This is the way we wash our hands, wash our hands, wash our hands.
 Early in the morning".